 G. IF YOU RECONCILE OTHERS TO GOD

-The Greek word used here for sons (huios) “expresses the dignity and honor of a child to his or her parents.”
-Synonymous with being an ambassador for Christ as depicted in 2Corinthians 5:20, is the idea in this passage of being a son of God: both are descriptors of being God’s honorable representatives.
+The Greek word used in this verse for sons (huios) “expresses the dignity and honor of a child to his or her parents.”
+Synonymous with being an ambassador for Christ as depicted in 2 Corinthians 5:20 is the idea in this passage of being a son of God.
+Both are descriptors of being God’s honorable representatives.

 III.
-TWO RESULTING ACCUSATIONS 5:10–11
+TWO RESULTING ACCUSATIONS (5:10–11)

 If what follows is not your experience, then how spiritual—according to Jesus’ definition—are you?

 A. THEN YOU WILL BE PERSECUTED

-2Timothy 3:12 stereophonically under-scores this same idea, All who desire to live godly in Christ Jesus will be persecuted.
+Second Timothy 3:12 stereophonically underscores this same idea: All who desire to live godly in Christ Jesus will be persecuted.

 B. THEN YOU WILL BE FALSIFIED

 IV.
 ONE RESPONSIVE APPROPRIATION

-Note in the beginning of this passage the same idea: Rejoice and be glad, for your reward in heaven is great . . . .
-Tune your emotional response in times of persecution and falsification to align with how God sees the matter!
+Note in the beginning of this verse the same idea: Rejoice and be glad, for your reward in heaven is great… Tune your emotional response in times of persecution and falsification to align with how God sees the matter!
 Don’t be down!
 God views you as honorable!
 Commentator Pink states adroitly, “It is strong proof of human depravity that men’s curses and Christ’s blessings should meet on the same persons.”2

 Reacting maturely to others’ negative responses to your godly living should be the norm in your life as illustrated by the prophets who were before you.
 What great company to keep!

-V. TWO RESULTING ASSESSMENTS 5:13–14
+V. TWO RESULTING ASSESSMENTS (5:13–14)

 A. RESULTING IN PRESERVATION TO SOCIETY